-Breast cancer remains the most common cancer and is one of the leading causes of cancer-related deaths in women worldwide.3 More than two million cases of breast cancer are diagnosed each year, resulting in nearly 685,000 deaths globally.3
+Breast cancer remains the most common cancer and is one of the leading causes of cancer-related deaths in women worldwide.
+More than two million cases of breast cancer were diagnosed in 2020, resulting in nearly 685,000 deaths globally.
+Approximately one in five cases of breast cancer are considered HER2 positive.

 HER2 is a tyrosine kinase receptor growth-promoting protein expressed on the surface of many types of tumors including breast, gastric, lung and colorectal cancers.
-HER2 overexpression may be associated with a specific HER2 gene alteration known as HER2 amplification and is often associated with aggressive disease and poor prognosis in breast cancer.4 Approximately one in five cases of breast cancer are considered HER2 positive.5
+HER2 protein overexpression may occur as a result of HER2 gene amplification and is often associated with aggressive disease and poor prognosis in breast cancer.